GaloisInc/cardano-network-service-assurance/INSTALL.md

 modifications to work as a CNSA sampling node.

 You *should* build `exe:cardano-tracer` from this package.
-By doing so, you will ensure you get the "right" version, which contains the newest "reforwarding tracer" code.
+By doing so, you will ensure you get a version, which contains the "reforwarding tracer" extension.
+(Note the comments in `cabal.project`.)

-## Building executables
+## Building CNSA executables

-Building the executables is easy
+If you have an environment where you have built (or can build) cardano-node, then you should be able to build CNSA executables thus:

     cabal update
+    cabal build exe:cardano-tracer
     cabal build exe:cnsa-sink

-    cabal build exe:cardano-tracer
+## Other Tooling

+The following is a tool ... <TODO>
+ - dp-get